c-bata/goptuna/README.md

 <summary>Distributed optimization using RDB storage backend with MySQL</summary>

-There is no complicated setup for distributed optimization but all Goptuna workers need to use same RDB storage backend.
+There is no complicated setup for distributed optimization but all Goptuna workers need to use the same RDB storage backend.
 First, setup MySQL server like following to share the optimization result.

 ```console